CloudMax94/cadence.link/content/general/shrines.md

 ![](/img/shrines/shrine-of-mystery.png)
 **Shrine of Mystery**
-All enemies and items are replaced with question marks. <br>Spawns a Torch of Wisdom and a Ring of Piercing.
+All enemies and items are replaced with question marks.
+Spawns Torch of Wisdom and Ring of Piercing.
 Drop: Random Scroll

 ![](/img/shrines/shrine-of-war.png)
 **Shrine of War**
 Occasionally spawns enemies until activated.
-Upgrades all enemies by one tier. <br>Spawns Boots of Power and a Ring of Defense.
+Upgrades all enemies by one tier.
+Spawns Boots of Power and Ring of Defense.
 Drop: Lit bomb